Zahir-Ahmad9897/Generative_Ai_Basic_projects/README.md

 *   **Development**: Access the implementation details via Jupyter Notebooks for interactive testing.
 *   **Production**: Deploy the API server using `uvicorn serve:app --reload` within the relevant module directory.

----
-*Professional implementation of LangChain and Generative AI patterns.*